rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 ### Workshop

-In this workshop, you'll install squid on your server and use it to download updates.
+In this workshop, you will install squid on your server and use it to download updates.

 #### Task 1 : Install and configure squid